ayesha-kr/covid-one-click-deployment/datasets/covid-19/definitive-healthcare/azure-pipelines-cicd/readme.md

 # Introduction
-This document entails the steps that can be followed to set up Continuous Intregation and Continuous Delivery for Azure Data Factory.
-The document comprises of two main parts, the 1st part entails connecting an existing Azure Data Factory with a Git repository.
-The 2nd part entails setting up  an Azure DevOps Pipeline that publishes the changes from one ADF to another thereby maintaining multiple environments e.g dev, stage, prod etc.
+This document entails the steps that can be followed to set up Continuous Integration and Continuous Delivery for Azure Data Factory.
+The document comprises of two main parts, the first part entails connecting an existing Azure Data Factory with a Git repository.
+The second part entails setting up  an Azure DevOps Pipeline that publishes the changes from one ADF to another thereby maintaining multiple environments e.g dev, stage, prod etc.

 # Connect Azure Data Factory to a Git Repo